F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Sedal makes a good cartridge, nearly the quality and reliability of Kerox products, but "nearly" is not the same as "equal to."

-Earlier two-handle faucets were fitted with Tuopu cartridges manufactured by by Hent Technology Company, an technical ceramics manufacturer located in China.
+Earlier two-handle faucets were fitted with Tuopu cartridges manufactured by Hent Technology Company, an technical ceramics manufacturer located in China.

 For more detailed information about faucet cartridges and valves, their history, and uses, see Faucet Basics, Part 2: Faucet Valves and Cartridges.